 State of Hawaii

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 904, H.D.
-1, S.D.
-1, and recommends that it pass Third Reading in the form attached hereto as S.B.
+As affirmed by the records of votes of the members of your Committees on Consumer Protection & Commerce and Judiciary that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
+No. 205, S.D.
+1, H.D.
+1, as amended herein, and recommend that it pass Third Reading in the form attached hereto as S.B.
 No. 205, S.D.
 1, H.D.
 2.